Code-Institute-Submissions/milestone_1_harperk/README.md

 ### Contact Me

 A contact form allows the user to get in touch with the illustrator to request their own personalised illustration.
-The footer provides links to instagram, github and linkedin.

 ---